justinmahar/SublimeCSAutocompletePlus/README.md

 For now, here is the list of TBDs:

-* Finish jQuery custom type
+* Method return type hinting.
-* Even smarter assignment detection (methods, where they came from)
 * Constructor support
 	- Add constructors to built-in types
+* Finish jQuery custom type
 * Additional built-in types (Error, etc)
+* Optional parameter detection
+	- Square brackets indicate optional params.
+	- Example: `methodName(var1, optionalVar2="hey, I'm optional")` will autocomplete to `classInstance.methodName(var1, [optionalVar2])`

 Far too many times I've installed a plugin only to be disappointed because it fell short of my expectations.
 If you feel this way, please let me know how I can make this plugin better for you and I will do my best.